indawulan/Power-BI---Data-Professional-Survey-Break-Down/README.md

-Power BI - Data Professional Survey Break Down
+# Power BI - Data Professional Survey Breakdown
-Project Overview
+# Project Overview
 This project aims to present visualizations from a survey on data professional careers conducted by the YouTube channel AlexTheAnalyst.
 The survey was distributed via social media and will be analyzed based on the questions included in the survey.

-Data Sets
+# Data Sets
 The data collected through social media:

 Power BI - Final Project.xlsx: GitHub Repository